kohei0209/self-remixing/README.md

 # Self-Remixing

 Official implementation of [Self-Remixing](https://arxiv.org/abs/2211.101946), an unsupervised sound separation framework.
-Self-Remixing not only works when fine-tuning pre-trained models but when training from scratch, as shown in [this paper](https://arxiv.org/abs/2309.00376).
+Self-Remixing not only works when fine-tuning pre-trained models but when training from scratch, as shown in [our paper](https://arxiv.org/abs/2309.00376).

 This repository supports several single-channel sound separation methods: